 - Politics – Make a list of new laws, bills, and constitutional amendments in this section.
 Keep track of recent or impending elections, as well as the Union Government’s latest initiatives.
 Make a list of any new appointees to high posts in the executive, legislative, or judicial branches.

-- International News – Take down data about hostilities, national elections, regional treaties, global meetings and their agendas, and so on in the international news.
+- International News – Takedown data about hostilities, national elections, regional treaties, global meetings and their agendas, and so on in the international news.
 Keep a running list of facts about India’s foreign connections, economic links, political conflicts, bilateral and multilateral relations, and so on.

-- Sport – Make a list of the winners of significant international and national competitions from the sport area.
+- Sport – Make a list of the winners of significant international and national competitions from the sports area.
 It naturally becomes significant for your exams if an Indian athlete performs well on the world scene.

 - Miscellaneous – This could include information about new technical advancements, cultural festival celebrations, international days such as World Environment Day, and so on.

-Instead of passively reading the newspaper, try to instil the habit of active reading.
+Instead of passively reading the newspaper, try to instill the habit of active reading.
 When you actively read the newspaper, you take the time to consider and reflect on the topic at hand, both in terms of its history and future consequences.
 Additionally, when taking notes, avoid writing whole phrases.
 To pass an objective test, simply writing down information should suffice.
 You may continue to take notes until one month before the deadline for the paper you want to pass.
 Following that, you will discover that reviewing these materials prior to taking the exam will be extremely simple.

 Which Newspaper Is the Most Ideal for IAS?